Twitch0125/Twitch0125.github.io/content/resume.md

 West Valley, UT (Hybrid) · September 2023 - Current
 ::

-Worked on Loan Management and Loan Origination systems.
+Worked on Auto Loan servicing and origination systems.

 - Served as our resident Vue expert
 - Migrated our codebase from vue-cli + Jest to Vite + Vitest and Typescript then to Nuxt 3